python/cpython/Doc/library/multiprocessing.rst

    :class:`multiprocessing.RLock` object is created automatically.

-   A synchronized wrapper will have two methods in addition to those of the object it wraps: :meth:`get_obj()` returns the wrapped object and :meth:`get_lock()` returns the lock object used for synchronization.
+   A synchronized wrapper will have two methods in addition to those of the object it wraps: :meth:`get_obj` returns the wrapped object and :meth:`get_lock` returns the lock object used for synchronization.

-   Note that accessing the ctypes object through the wrapper can be a lot slower han accessing the raw ctypes object.
+   Note that accessing the ctypes object through the wrapper can be a lot slower than accessing the raw ctypes object.

 The table below compares the syntax for creating shared ctypes objects from